-When I have a busy week with many deadlines, I block out time for my work in Microsoft Outlook.
+When I have a busy week laden with deadlines, I block out time for my work in Microsoft Outlook.
 This helps me allocate time and measure progress on longer-term projects and ensure that I have enough time to do all the work I planned.
-Other people find it helpful to find their best time to write and stick to it.
+Other people find it helpful to determine their most productive writing-time and stick to it.

 9. Morning pages

 I have to admit that I haven’t tried Julia Cameron’s technique for unblocking your creativity, but other people – including my wife – swear by it.
 It involves writing in a stream of consciousness first thing every day.

 Turn off your radio, TV, shut the door, close your email program, put your phone on mute, close unnecessary tabs (stop working on your own blog!) and use a distraction-free word processor.
 Full-screen your writing software.
 The more you can do to stop distractions before they happen and allow you to focus on writing, the better.